kmsabrin/Hourglass_effect_in_dependency_networks/README.md

 #### 2. Input Format

+A dependency network is assumed to be an directed, acyclic graph.
+We require the following graph properties:

 * edge_list: one edge per line in the following way, _from-node &lt;spaces&gt; to-node_
 * source_list: one source node identifier per line
 * target_list: one target node identifier per line